 Changes in how people use the park and their perception of park amenity will be monitored using a survey.
-This will be available both on-line (Survey Monkey) and hard copy.
+This will be available both on-line (Survey Monkey) and as a hard copy on request.
 The survey is aimed at people who actually use the trails, not the broader public, and it is proposed that these people be invited to participate.
 Assistance of local staff involved in liaising with stakeholders will be sought to ensure appropriate dissemination.
 Hard copies of the survey will also be made available for distribution to area offices for use by any park visitors who inquire or make a complaint.